jazenwong/wong-blog/_posts/designxbusiness/2019-12-31-what-is-a-brand.markdown

 title: Branding and Irrationality
 date:   2019-12-31
 categories: business , designxbusiness
-description: A brand is as much rational and logical as it is "irrational" and emotional.
+description: A brand is as much rational and logical as it is "irrational".
 In this post we'll discuss the role of irrationality in branding.
 permalink: brand-irrationality
 ---

 The concept of a brand is very ethereal — it's hard to define what a brand is, let alone to define what makes a brand "good."
 When someone says, "wow, that company has great branding!", what does that really mean?
 To a designer, a brand may be analogous to cohesive and meaningful visual identity.
 But to a business person, a brand may be the products and services the company sells.

 A brand, however, is neither just a company's visual identity or their products and services.
 It's also the a company's story, design, culture, etc., the list goes on.
-The things that make-up a "brand" are just as much an art as it is a science — a brand's components exists in a grey area.
+The things that make-up a brand are just as much an art as it is a science — a brand's components exists in a grey area.

 This grey area is the reason why businesses — the ones who are _supposed_ to know themselves best — hire branding or design experts and agencies to help them create a brand.
 The brander's job is to help their clients create order out of chaos and to create meaningful form from function.
 But as hard as the company or brander tries, they themselves can't determine if their brand "exists", or if their brand is "good", they need validation from outsiders and their users.